 Tool Box is application oriented.
 The expectation is to do, not just know.
 In this sense, Tool Box is different from a small group Bible study.
 The purpose of small groups is maturity; the purpose of Tool Box is multiplication.
 The goal of small groups is to come and be loved by others.
 The goal of Tool Box is to go and love others.
 Application of the tools is expected.
 Tool Box attendees are expected to practice what they learn between meetings.
 Also, once Tool Box starts, it's closed due to the sequential nature of the instruction.

-- Be focused in prayer time.
+- Be focused during prayer time.

 Owing to the pace and nature of the meetings, they do not lend themselves to prolonged personal prayer.
 Therefore, the leader is encouraged to open in prayer and then start the meeting.
 The prayer time at the end of each meeting should focus on the content of that particular meeting.